freemanfl/wf-extension/README.md

 ![image](https://github.com/freemanfl/wf-extension/assets/29132975/626b197d-1291-42a0-8907-81686292b61e)

-Dwnload and unpack the ZIP archive.
+Download and unpack the ZIP archive.

 In the browser click Menu -> Settings